 Have you ever driven somewhere and when you arrive, realised that you did not notice how you got there?
 We all have experienced this!
 There are many times throughout our days when we are on automatic pilot.
-We often multi-task and so our awareness of the present moment is vague.
+We often multitask and so our awareness of the present moment is vague.
 When we are not so present in our lives, we miss out on what is actually happening that is important to us.
-For instance, we become less awareness of the good things, or what our body is feeling or what others are telling us or we are in a trance of unhelpful criticisms of self and others.
+For instance, we become less aware of the good things, or what our body is feeling or what others are telling us or we are in a trance of unhelpful criticisms of self and others.

 An untrained mind is at the mercy of the wandering mind, the default mode, the negativity bias who dwells on problems, judgments and assumptions.
 Training the mind is not easy and it takes time, but it is better than being at the mercy of an unskilled mind that is fused with negativity and unhelpful knee jerk reactions.

 Mindfulness helps us to wake up to the good in ourselves and others, to the good in our lives.
 Bit by bit, step by steps, we can re-wire our brain, one moment at the times, to reduce our stress, sufferings and increase our capacity for happiness.
 Mindfulness and meditation strengthen us to meet the challenges in our lives with grace and courage one breath at the time... one moment at the time.